Beachwood Place: Planned expansion

 In January 2013, the owner announced plans to expand the mall; citing four lost leasing opportunities due to its 96% occupancy rate.
 There are 11 residential parcels on the western edge of the mall which can be rezoned.
 Plans were released in July 2013 showing a 77,000 sqft expansion including three standalone restaurants added along the perimeter.
 Nearby residents and local businessmen voiced concern about increased traffic and a loss of a barrier between the mall and the surrounding residences.
 During the summer months, the owner sought signatures from residents to allow plans of its expansion to be put on a city referendum.
 In October 2013, the Beachwood City Council voted to amend the City's codified ordinances, allowing the expansion to proceed.
 In 2015, the City Council forced a reduction in the planned expansion from 77,000 to 43,000 sqft.

 Recent developments

 On November 4, 2022, the Beachwood police opened a field office on the second floor of the mall across from the food court.
 Two officers will be stationed there in order to enhance community relations between the police and the public.

+On March 6, 2026, Saks Global announced the closure of the Beachwood Saks Fifth Avenue as part of their operational footprint reduction while navigating through Chapter 11 Bankruptcy.

+In January 2026, GGP, a subsidiary of Brookfield Properties, sold the mall to Trademark Property Company.